 James leads SBN’s work to accelerate the circular economy in New Zealand.
 He has extensive commercial experience, having worked in large corporates and owned his own business.
 His business sustainability journey started many years ago via the coffee industry where he was involved in Fair Trade.

-Jaz is part of our Culture & Impact team and is passionate about helping our investors progress their sustainability journeys.
-She has recently completed a Masters of Sustainable Development Goals, specialising in business and sustainability, and focused on Aotearoa New Zealand’s transition to a circular economy.
+Jaz is part of our Circular Economy team and is focused on accelerating Aotearoa New Zealand’s transition to a circular economy.
+She recently completed a Masters of Sustainable Development Goals, specialising in business and sustainability.

 In her spare time, Jaz enjoys hiking, fishing and spending time with her dogs.